pursuit-curriculum/unit-full-stack-web-development/express-rest-show-create/README.md

 Notice, it does not use a return statement, nor does it send a response in this case.
 If you use `return` instead of `next` your application will never send a response.

-Here is another example that can change the flow of the response:
+Here is another example.
+This one can change the flow of the response:

 ```js
 app.use((req, res, next) => {